 Business Culture

-Abu Dhabi's business environment tends to be more conservative and government-influenced than Dubai's.
+Abu Dhabi’s business environment tends to be more conservative and government-influenced than Dubai’s.
 Relationships and reputation carry significant weight.
-An aggressive collection approach that might work in some markets can be counterproductive in Abu Dhabi.
 The best results come from professional firmness combined with cultural sensitivity.

 Amicable collection: Demand letters, calls, and in-person visits.
-In Abu Dhabi, face-to-face meetings at the debtor's office are particularly effective.
-The agency should have field agents who can operate in Abu Dhabi — not Dubai-based collectors making occasional trips.
+Abu Dhabi field agents who operate in the emirate regularly — not Dubai-based collectors making occasional trips.

-Legal notice: Formal notarised demand through a legal representative licensed in Abu Dhabi.
-This notice serves as the legal prerequisite for court filings.
+Legal notice: Formal notarised demand through a legal representative licensed in Abu Dhabi courts.

-Court proceedings: Filed through Abu Dhabi Courts (mainland) or ADGM Courts (for eligible cases).
-Abu Dhabi Courts follow the same federal procedural rules as other UAE courts, but local administrative practices may differ from Dubai.
+Court proceedings: Filed through ADJD (mainland) or ADGM Courts (for eligible cases).
 Having a legal team familiar with Abu Dhabi Court procedures avoids procedural delays.

 ADGM Courts in Abu Dhabi: The International Creditor’s Advantage